Skip to main content

 The fifth element is the risk disclosure.
 The consent form must describe, in accessible language, the activities that will take place and the risks associated with them.
 This does not require an exhaustive technical risk assessment to be shared, but parents should be told about any physical activities, water proximity, outdoor environments, or other hazards that are reasonably foreseeable.

-The sixth element is comprehensive medical information about the child.
+The sixth element is thorough medical information about the child.
 This includes known allergies (with particular attention to anaphylaxis risks and whether the child carries an Epipen), current medications and whether they need to be administered during the trip, relevant medical conditions or disabilities, and information about the child's swimming ability where water activities or coastal visits are involved.

 The seventh element is an emergency contact — a named adult other than the signing parent who can be reached if the parent is unavailable during the trip.